 |Mechanical damage||Corrosion||Fasteners||Bolts||Holes & slots||Blocks & pulleys||Swaged terminals||Turnbuckles|

 |Is there any mechanical damage?||More specifically, is there any pitting?||Check all of the fasteners||Are there any tears, flat areas or bent parts?||Are there any tears or deformations?||Is everything running smoothly?
 Is there any mechanical damage or wear?||Check the swaged terminals for any damage||Check that the turnbuckles have clean threads|

 |Gooseneck fitting/topping-lift bail|

 |Main sheet fittings|

-The following spare parts and tools should never be forgotten on board:
+No boat should go without the following spare parts and tools on board:

 Spare parts list: